FCJ-DNTU/000016-deploy-app-ecs/content/3-preparefor-configure-ecs/_index.md

 #### Creating a NAT Gateway

-First, we need to create Elastic IPs to assign to the NAT Gateway.
-In the VPC management interface, from the left-hand menu:
+First, create Elastic IPs for the NAT Gateway.
+In the VPC management console, on the left-side panel:

 - Select **Elastic IPs**
 - Click **Allocate Elastic IP address**

 ![3.7](/images/3-prepare-for-ecs/3.7.png)

-Elastic IP address configuration:
+Configure Elastic IP address:

 - Public IPv4 address pool: **Amazon's pool of IPv4 address**
-- Network border group: **ap-southeast-1** if using the same region
+- Network border group: **ap-southeast-1** (if using the same region)

 ![3.8](/images/3-prepare-for-ecs/3.8.png)

-For tags (optional):
+In the optional tags:

 - Key: `Name`
 - Value: `FCJ-Lab-IP`